-Just a couple of hours after the detection of this flaw, the Bitcoin Core code had been patched and distributed to users.
-This kind of agility is rare in large and popular projects.
+Just a couple of hours after the detection of this flaw, the Bitcoin Core code had been patched and distributed to users from around the globe.
+This kind of agility is rare even in today’s largest and most popular open source projects.

-The Bitcoin blockchain was forked, the one containing the malicious coins was made deliberately invalid and a new chain grew from the valid end.
+The Bitcoin blockchain was forked and the one block containing the malicious coins was made deliberately invalid.
+A new chain grew, now starting from the valid end.

 Had the attacker been more subtle about the exploit, finding ways to exploit the overflow by crafting smaller amounts, it might have taken longer to detect the security flaw.